 - FONSI, DNS documents issued; comments accepted through May 5

 WSDOT and the Federal Railroad Administration reviewed this project and determined the project does not have a probable significant adverse impact on the environment.
-The FRA issued a Finding of No Significance (pdf 10mb) and WSDOT has issued a Determination of Nonsignificance (762kb).
+The FRA issued a Finding of No Significance (pdf 10mb), including comments and appendices (pdf 12mb), and WSDOT has issued a Determination of Nonsignificance (762kb).
 Comments on the WSDOT finding can be submitted through May 5.

 - Final design work has begun.